 NOTE: These camera straps are sturdy if made according to the directions.
 Always test out your camera strap holding your camera over your bed before taking it out.
 Always check that your lobster clasps are securely attached to your camera before picking it up.

 I recommend the wristlet for smaller cameras, such as an Instax Mini.
 If you’re using a large DSLR with a heavy lens, it’s probably better to go with the larger strap for the sake of comfort.
 However, the larger strap also looks REAL cute when attached to a smaller camera.

 This project only took me a few hours to make after I figured out the details.
 It’s inspiring me to grab my DSLR instead of always relying on my smartphone for photos!
 If you’re already pretty familiar with macrame, there are SO many knot patterns you can create to customize your strap even further.
+If you love the look but aren’t sure you are the DIY macrame type, you can go for this or this one and get out there to take some pictures!
 Enjoy! –Rachel